1. FINANCIAL RESULTS FOR THE YEAR ENDED 31 MARCH 2017

-2. Independent Directors at a meeting without anyone from the non-independent directorsand management considered/evaluated the matters relating to the Board's performanceperformance of the Chairman and other non-independent Directors Their meeting was held on15 February 2017.
+2. Independent Directors at a meeting without anyone from the non-independent Directorsand management considered/evaluated the matters relating to the Board's performanceperformance of the Chairman and other non-independent Directors Their meeting was held on15 February 2017.

 27. FAMILIARISATION PROGRAMME ARRANGED FOR INDEPENDENT DIRECTORS

-M M Forgings Limited has put in place a system to familiarise the Independent Directorsabout the company its products business and the on-going events relating to the companyits products business and the on-going events relating to the Company.
+M M Forgings Limited has put in place a system to familiarise the Independent Directorsabout the company its products business and the on-going events relating to the Company.

-important announcements and press releases for various news related to thecompany are forwarded to the directors from the time-to time.
+?Important announcements and press releases for various news related to thecompany are forwarded to the Directors from time-to-time.

 29. SECRETARIAL AUDIT REPORT

-Pursuant to the requirements of the Companies Act 2013 the Company has appointed V.Shankar Practicing Company Secretaries ( C.P.
-No.12974 ) as the Secretarial Auditor forFY 2016 whose report of 19 May 2017 is attached separately to this report.
+Pursuant to the requirements of the Companies Act 2013 the Company has appointed.
+V.Shankar Practicing Company Secretaries ( C.P.
+No.12974 ) as the Secretarial Auditor forFY 2017 whose report of 19 May 2017 is attached separately to this report.